urbit/tlon.io/content/news/20210310-groups-in-landscape.md

 To advertise your public group, go make a post in the Directory notebook in `~bollug-worlus/urbit-index`.

 Come start a group for you and your friends.
 It’s really that simple.

+<figcaption class="font-sans text-base mt-24 text-gray-400">Illustrations: Romina Malta (<span class="font-mono">~natnex-ronret<span>)</figcaption>